Understanding your advising team

 • Graduation planning and degree completion

-Once students enter their major, they also have support from faculty and departmental staff.
+Once students declare their major, they also receive support from faculty and departmental staff.
+Faculty mentors may include the director of undergraduate studies for the major or an assigned faculty advisor.
 They can help students:

 • Explore research, internships, and graduate school